Furry coffinfish

-The furry coffinfish (Chaunax endeavouri), also sometimes referred to the coffinfish, is a species of marine ray-finned fish belonging to the family Chaunacidae, the sea toads.
+The furry coffinfish (Chaunax endeavouri), also sometimes referred to as the coffinfish, is a species of marine ray-finned fish belonging to the family Chaunacidae, the sea toads.
 It is found in salty temperate waters of southwestern Pacific, off east coast of Australia.

 Taxonomy

 The furry coffinfish was first formally described in 1929 by the Australian ichthyologist Gilbert Percy Whitley with its type locality given as east of Flinders Island in the Bass Strait at a depths of 70 to 100 fathom.
 Within the genus Chaunax this species is placed in the Chaunax fimbriatus species group.
-The genus Chaunax is classified within the family Chaunacidae, the sea toads, one of two genera in that family, the sea toads are placed within the monotypic suborder Chaunacoidei within the anglerfish order Lophiiformes.

 Etymology

 The furry coffinfish is classified in the genus Chaunax which means "one who gapes", from chanos meaning "to gape", an allusion to the large, wide mouths of these fishes.
 The specific name endeavouri commemorates the F. I. S. Endeavour, an Australian fisheries survey vessel, the type of this species was collected from this vessel in 1913.
 The vessel was lost at sea, with all hands, the following year.
 Workers on the Endeavour were responsible for collecting the types of many new species of Australian fishes.